anira-project/anira/docs/sphinx/custom_backends.rst

-An **engine** runs the model: it takes the model tensors of a chunk in, runs one inference, and writes the model tensors out. anira ships five (ONNX Runtime, LibTorch, ExecuTorch, LiteRT and TensorFlow Lite, ``ANIRA_ENGINE_*``), and a host adds its own by **registering** one on the pipeline under a reverse-URI id: a Core ML or a WebGPU runtime, an engine the build does not carry, a synthetic model, a bypass for measuring the pipeline's overhead.
-A registered engine is one more implementation the inference stage resolves to, never a stage of its own (the stage is the pre- and post-processing around it, :doc:`custom_preprocessing`): a model entry names it by its id, and the handler prepares it, runs it and resets it exactly as it does a built-in engine, with the same plan report, the same real-time rules and the same failure
+An **engine** runs the model: it takes the model tensors of a chunk in, runs one inference, and writes the model tensors out. anira ships five (ONNX Runtime, LibTorch, ExecuTorch, LiteRT and TensorFlow Lite, ``ANIRA_ENGINE_*``), and a host adds its own: it **creates** the engine once as an object and **adds** it to a pipeline under a reverse-URI id.
+Examples: a Core ML or a WebGPU runtime, an engine the build does not carry, a synthetic model, a bypass for measuring the pipeline's overhead.
+A custom engine is one more implementation the inference stage resolves to, never a stage of its own (the stage is the pre- and post-processing around it, :doc:`custom_preprocessing`): a model entry names it by its id, and the handler prepares it, runs it and resets it exactly as it does a built-in engine, with the same plan report, the same real-time rules and the same failure